arctype-co/log4j2-plugins-cache/README.md

 ERROR StatusLogger Reconfiguration failed: No configuration found for '2b43529a' at 'null' in 'null'
 ```

+The code is based off of the same technique used for Maven in https://github.com/edwgiz/maven-shaded-log4j-transformer

 ## Usage

 Add the following to your project.clj to laod the plugin.